Western Bay of Plenty public meeting held over gang violence

 "This meeting will update the community on what's behind the current situation and what we can do to help."

-The meeting starts at 7pm at Baycourt Community & Art Centre and includes the chance to ask questions, and put forward suggestions.
+The meeting started at 7pm at Baycourt Community & Art Centre and includes the chance to ask questions, and put forward suggestions.